JeroenSimonse/JeroenPortfolio/README.md

 # [Project 3: Multi-linear regression inferential modeling/predictive modeling]( https://github.com/JeroenSimonse/StatisticsProject )

-This project was made for our Statistics course and consisted of the following goals:
+This project was made for our Statistics course and consisted of the following tasks:
 1. Data preparation
 	* Evaluate the extent of the missing data
 	* Treat univariate outliers